Published 2011 Revised 2013

 The problem addresses a similar idea to the Tug of War game, as it requires children to count in different directions on a number line.
 The only difference is that in the case of Swimming Pool, the line is vertical and not horizontal.
 The final part of the activity encourages children to be creative and invent their own way of numbering the steps below the water level.
 This will undoubtedly provide some interesting points for discussion amongst the whole class.
 You may want to share a few of their ways with everyone, asking the relevant children to explain why they think their way works well.
 There could be some debate about which ways might work best.

 At that stage, you could specifically introduce negative numbers if they have not come up already, for example through the vertical number scale of a thermometer.
 It would be great to have a thermometer to hand and then you could look together at the negative parts of the scale, talking about what they mean.
 You could then transfer this negative number scale to the swimming pool.

 The last game in the series, following on from Incey Wincey Spider and Tug of War, is called Tug Harder!.
 It follows on well from the Swimming Pool investigation as it explicitly uses negative numbers:

 I hope that, whichever year group you teach, you and your class will enjoy these negative number resources.
-Do remember that you can also search for other relevant problems using the "Search by Topic" in the right-hand corner of the website and all January 2008's material can be viewed by selecting the appropriate month in the "Past Issues" link.
+Do remember that you can also search for other relevant problems using the "Search by Topic" in the right-hand corner of the website.

 DfES (2006) Primary Framework for Literacy and Mathematics